-Services for clients who are pregnant and/or parentir offered onsite or by referral.

-1 2 З 4 5 N/A
+Spiritual services are offered onsite or by referral.
+1 2 3 4 5 N/A Educational and vocational services are offered onsite or by referral.
+1 2 3 4 5 N/A Services for clients who are pregnant and/or parenting are offered onsite or by referral.
+1 2 3 4 5 N/A

-te 1 2 З 4 5 N/A

-ng are 1 2 3 4 5 N/A